- The maximum duration of programmes, which included applause and pauses, was 25 minutes. Repeats were at the artistic discretion of the competitor.

 |Schumann||Concerto in A minor, op.54|

-Competitors should be prepared to present either one of any two concertos (to be identified as “first preference” and second preference”) selected from the following list: –
+Competitors were asked to be prepared to present either one of any two concertos (to be identified as “first preference” and second preference”) selected from the following list: –

 Concerto no. 3, Sz 119